iambrj/notes/ltavsi.md

 - Teach us about the world
 - Increasingly suggest that identity must be sought in personal relations rather than through public action

+# Performative language

+- Austin's Constative vs Performative as capturing the extent to which language performs actions rather than merely reporting upon them
+    1. Constative : "The shop sells bananas"
+    2. Performative : "I am going to buy bananas" (may be felicitous or infelicitous)

+## Performatives and literature

+- Performatives imply that literature can effect the real world, an event/act
+- Derrida's critique : would a performative utterance still work if it were not an iterable form?

+## Performativ-constative relations

+- Aporia between constative and performative language
+- The argument that the act of stating or describing is in fact performative must take the form of constative statements

+## Butler's performatives

+- Theory of performative is model for thinking about crucial social processes with the following at stake
+    1. Nature of identity and how it is produced
+    2. Functioning of social norms
+    3. Agency
+    4. Relationship between individual and social change
+- Obligatory repetition produces historical and social realities